SystemsApproach/private5g/cloud.rst

 4. Record the specified parameter setting(s), so the new value(s) persist.

-Central to this role is the requirement that Runtime Control be able to represent a set of abstract objects, which is to say, it implements a *data model*.
+Central to this role is the requirement that Service Orchestration be able to represent a set of abstract objects, which is to say, it implements a *data model*.
 The API is then generated from this data model, and persistent state associated with instances of the models is stored in a Key/Value store.
 Aether uses YANG to specify the models, in part because it is a rich language for data modeling, but also because there is a robust collection of YANG-based tools that we can build upon.

 .. _reading_yang:
 .. admonition:: Further Reading